internetofwater/vocbench3-docker/README.md

 The parameter `-p` is use to the the port `1979` in the *container* (on the right) to the same port in the *host* (on the left).
 If the port should only be accessible locally, use `-p 127.0.0.1:1979:1979`.

+After a while, PMKI should be reachable at `http://localhost:1979/pmki`

 Caveats
 =======